AndreasInk/AVPGestureKit/README.md

 # AVPGestureKit
 ## Extend Apple Vision Pro's hand tracking gestures

 ### Very WIP right now, but will keep updating.
-So far it supports thumbs up, waving, fist, and more gestures soon.
+### So far it supports thumbs up, waving, and fist gestures, with more gestures soon.

 ### Tutorial Setup
 1. Add this package to dependancies in your Swift package or add this package through Swift Package Manager in your Xcode Project